Get away – or jump right into the middle of the fun

 Folk Art Barn

-Located on a tranquil 5-acre plantation near Lafayette, the Folk Art Barn is unique, elegant and spacious – the perfect place for individuals to retreat or groups of friends to stay and enjoy South Louisiana together.
+Located on a tranquil 5-acre farm near Lafayette, the Folk Art Barn is unique, elegant and spacious – the perfect place for individuals to retreat or groups of friends to stay and enjoy South Louisiana together.
 Sitting directly across from the barn is The Whirlybird – our underground dancehall and honky tonk featured in Southern Living Magazine June 2011 – making the Folk Art Barn ground zero for fun.

 Book the Folk Art Barn: